craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Heamox Balm
-A thick red balm used as an anesthetic, antibacterial, coagulant.
+A thick red balm used as an anesthetic, antibacterial, and coagulant.
+A staple wound stabilizer in any proficient medic's kit.

+Upon introduction,

 **Ingredients**;
 - XXX